sanand5/2DAM/Angles/2naAVA/Speañing/Dialogo.md

 # Version 3
 **Phone Call between Andrew Sanz Sanz and Director Rachel**

-**Rachel:** Hello, this is Rachel speaking.
-How may I help you?
+**Rachel:** Good afternoon, I'm director Rachel.
+How may I assist you?

 **Andrew:** Hello, Rachel.
 I'm Andrew Sanz Sanz.
 I have a serious complaint about teacher Charly.

-**Rachel:** I'm sorry to hear that, Andrew.
-What's the issue?
+**Rachel:** I’m so sorry to hear that, Andrew.
+What’s the matter?

 **Andrew:** There are too many tasks in the Access to Data course.
 Implementing FTP servers and managing ExistDB databases is too much.
 The work, the minimal explications, and the delay in corrections are affecting our learning.

-**Rachel:** I'll look into this as soon as possible.
+**Rachel:** That is serious.
+I will take a look at this as soon as possible.
 We want a positive learning environment.
-I'll address it with Professor Charly.
+I will address it with Teacher Charly.

 **Andrew:** Thank you, Rachel.
 It's stressing us, affecting our marks and the class's attitude.

-**Rachel:** I'll make it a priority to solve this.
+**Rachel:** I apologize(apoloyais) for this situation.
+I will make it a priority to solve this problem.
 Any suggestions for improvement?

 **Andrew:** Charly could be more patient and respond better

-**Rachel:** I'll address these concerns.
-Everyone deserves respect.
+**Rachel:**  I undestand.
+Everyone deserves to be treated with respect.
 Thank you for bringing this to my attention.

 **Andrew:** I hope for a quick resolution.
 It is affecting us all.

-**Rachel:** I'll do my best.
-If you have further concerns, reach out.
-We're here to support you.
+**Rachel:** I’m doing the best I can.
+If you have any other problem, contact us.
+We are here to support you.

 **Andrew:** Appreciate it, Rachel.
 Thank you.